-In contrast, Christians know this about God: there is only one true God (Deuteronomy 6:4; Isaiah 43:10; 44:6–8), He always has existed and always will exist (Deuteronomy 33:27; Psalm 90:2; 1 Timothy 1:17), and He was not created but is the Creator (Genesis 1; Psalm 24:1; Isaiah 37:16).
+In contrast, Christians know this about God: there is only one true God (Deuteronomy 6:4; Isaiah 43:10; 44:6–8).
+He always has existed and always will exist (Deuteronomy 33:27; Psalm 90:2; 1 Timothy 1:17).
+He was not created but is the Creator (Genesis 1; Psalm 24:1; Isaiah 37:16).
 He is perfect, and no one else is equal to Him (Psalm 86:8; Isaiah 40:25).
 God the Father is not a man, nor was He ever (Numbers 23:19; 1 Samuel 15:29; Hosea 11:9).
 He is Spirit (John 4:24), and Spirit is not made of flesh and bone (Luke 24:39).

-In contrast, the Bible tells us that after death, we go to heaven or hell based on whether or not we had faith in Jesus Christ as our Lord and Savior.
+In contrast, the Bible tells us that after death we go to heaven or hell based on whether or not we had faith in Jesus Christ as our Lord and Savior.
 To be absent from our bodies means, as believers, we are with the Lord (2 Corinthians 5:6–8).
 Unbelievers are sent to hell or the place of the dead (Luke 16:22–23).
-When Jesus comes the second time, we will receive new bodies (1 Corinthians 15:50–54).
+When Jesus comes the second time, we will receive resurrected, glorified bodies (1 Corinthians 15:50–54).
 There will be a new heaven and new earth for believers (Revelation 21:1), and unbelievers will be thrown into an everlasting lake of fire (Revelation 20:11–15).
 There is no second chance for redemption after death (Hebrews 9:27).

 Contrary to this, Christians historically have taught that no one can achieve the status of God—only He is holy (1 Samuel 2:2).
 We can only be made holy in God’s sight through faith in Him (1 Corinthians 1:2).
-Jesus is the only begotten Son of God (John 3:16), is the only one ever to have lived a sinless, blameless life, and now has the highest place of honor in heaven (Hebrews 7:26).
-Jesus and God are one in essence, Jesus being the only One existing before physical birth (John 1:1–8; 8:56).
+Jesus is the only begotten Son of God (John 3:16), is the only one ever to have lived a sinless life, and now has the highest place of honor in heaven (Hebrews 7:26).
+Jesus and God are one in essence, Jesus being the only man who existed before physical birth (John 1:1–8; 8:56).
 Jesus gave Himself to us as a sacrifice, God raised Him from the dead, and one day everyone will confess that Jesus Christ is Lord (Philippians 2:6–11).
 Jesus tells us it is impossible to get to heaven by our own works and that only by faith in Him is it possible (Matthew 19:26).
 We all deserve eternal punishment for our sins, but God’s infinite love and grace have allowed us a way out.
 “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23).